l7mp/stunner/README.md

     <img src="https://img.shields.io/coveralls/github/l7mp/stunner" /></a>
 </p>

-# STUNner: A Kubernetes ingress gateway for WebRTC
+# STUNner: A Kubernetes media gateway for WebRTC

 Ever wondered how to [deploy your WebRTC infrastructure into the cloud](https://webrtchacks.com/webrtc-media-servers-in-the-cloud)?
 Frightened away by the